When it comes to proper resource optimization, you have to ask yourself four questions:

 Congrats!
 You have successfully installed Karpenter.

-Ensuring that both your application stack and Worker Nodes have enough resources OR can relieve some resources is crucial for any environment.
-It’s the make-or-break between costs being incredibly high.
-It’s also the make or break between an application not running as expected and it running properly for customers.
+Ensuring that both your application stack and worker nodes have enough resources, or that they can relieve some resources, is crucial for any environment.
+It’s the make-or-break between costs being incredibly high or an application running properly for users.

 We use cookies to provide you with a better website experience and to analyze the site traffic.
 Please read our "privacy policy" for more information.